Music in the Mountains

 Enjoy a guided tour of Vaduz followed by some free time to explore this little gem of the Alps.

-In the afternoon, continue to Lucerne, and on arrival explore the town in a guided walking tour.
+In the afternoon, continue to Lucerne, before dinner in the evening.

 In the morning, visit the villa in Tribschen overlooking Lake Lucerne where Richard Wagner lived from 1866 to 1872, composing Die Meistersinger von Nürnberg and parts of Siegfried and Götterdämmerung.
 Then continue to Gstaad in the afternoon.

 This evening, attend the first of our performances in the Gstaad Menuhin Festival, with a concert by violinist Maxim Vengerov and the Menuhin Academy Soloists playing a range of works by Beethoven, Bloch, Tchaikovsky, Sarasate, Fauré, Bazzini and Paganini.